AviatorIfeanyi/dbt_mavis_store/README.md

 <br >

-This project details how data transformation can be done using dbt: a modern data tool for data transformation.
+This project details how data transformation can be done using dbt: a tool for data transformation.
 The dataset consists of sales record for a ficticious store called **Mavin Store**.

 As part of the data transformation process, dimensional data models was created